DevXplorer-ArJn/MYOSA-6.0-bagbee/bagbee.md

 BagBee uses the **APDS9960 Gesture & Proximity Sensor** as a touchless security interface.

-Rather than using a single gesture such as a simple wave, BagBee is designed around a specific ordered sequence of gestures.
+Rather than using a single gesture such as a simple wave, BagBee uses a specific ordered sequence of gestures.
 This sequence functions as a security PIN for the system.

 This provides two important advantages: